Education Act 1902: Joseph Chamberlain

 Joseph Chamberlain's support base was threatened by Balfour's introduction into Parliament of the Education Bill.
-This Bill was framed with the intention of promoting National Efficiency, a cause which Chamberlain thought worthy.
-However, the Education Bill proposed to abolish Britain's 2,568 school boards established under W. E. Forster's Elementary Education Act 1870, bodies that were popular with Nonconformists and Radicals.
-Liberals opposed the Act, arguing that the board schools had outperformed the voluntary Anglican schools.
+This bill was framed with the intention of promoting National Efficiency, a cause which Chamberlain thought worthy.
+However, the Education Bill proposed to abolish Britain's 2,568 school boards established under W. E. Forster's Elementary Education Act 1870 (33 & 34 Vict. c.
+75), bodies that were popular with Nonconformists and Radicals.
+Liberals opposed the act, arguing that the board schools had outperformed the voluntary Anglican schools.
 In their place, Balfour proposed to establish local education authorities, which would administer a state-centred system of primary, secondary and technical schools.
-Furthermore, the Bill would grant ratepayers' money to voluntary Church of England schools.
-Chamberlain, religiously a Unitarian, was anxious about the Bill's proposals, aware that they would estrange Nonconformists, Radicals and many Liberal Unionists from the government.
+Furthermore, the bill would grant ratepayers' money to voluntary Church of England schools.
+Chamberlain, religiously a Unitarian, was anxious about the bill's proposals, aware that they would estrange Nonconformists, Radicals and many Liberal Unionists from the government.

-However, as Colonial Secretary in the Conservative-Liberal Unionist coalition government, Chamberlain could not openly oppose the Bill.
+However, as Colonial Secretary in the Conservative-Liberal Unionist coalition government, Chamberlain could not openly oppose the bill.
 Chamberlain warned Robert Laurie Morant about the probability of Nonconformist dissent, asking why voluntary schools could not receive funds from the state rather than from the rates (local property taxes).
 In response, Morant argued that the Second Boer War had drained the Exchequer of finances.

 The furore over the Education Bill imperilled the Liberal Unionist wing of the government, with the prospect of Nonconformist voters switching allegiance to the Liberal Party.
-Chamberlain sought to stem the feared exodus by securing a major concession: local authorities would be given discretion over the issue of rate aid to voluntary schools; yet even this was renounced before the guillotining of the Bill and its passage through Parliament in December 1902.
+Chamberlain sought to stem the feared exodus by securing a major concession: local authorities would be given discretion over the issue of rate aid to voluntary schools; yet even this was renounced before the guillotining of the bill and its passage through Parliament in December 1902.
 Thus Chamberlain had to make the best of a hopeless situation, writing fatalistically that "I consider the Unionist cause is hopeless at the next election, and we shall certainly lose the majority of the Liberal Unionists once and for all."
 Chamberlain already regarded tariff reform as an issue that could revitalise support for Unionism.

 Opposition

-Opposition to the Act came especially from Methodists, Baptists and other Nonconformists outraged at support for Anglican and Catholic schools, and angry at losing their powerful role on elected school boards.
+Opposition to the act came especially from Methodists, Baptists and other Nonconformists outraged at support for Anglican and Catholic schools, and angry at losing their powerful role on elected school boards.
 Historian Standish Meacham explores their position: